 So what is the problem with calling them gingerbread man?
 And who exactly got offended by that?
 And where is all this political correctness taking us? and what is next? protest against snowman?
 Most women -in my opinion- do not actually mind what we call those ginger cookies, and it is not– as far as I am concerned - an equality problem in anyway.
 When God created us both men and women, He created us on His image, equal in His sight.
 Equal in being sinful, equal in our need to His grace, equal in being human and equal in our need to be accepted and loved.
 But saying that, He gave us different talents and different characters and so different ways to contribute and make a difference.

 So when it comes to fitting that IKAE bookcase with instructions that only an expert in Egyptology can read and understand (as it seems to be in Hieroglyphics), men are well talented to do that and most women will have no problem accepting that.
 On the other hand, cooking, tidying and baking “gingerbread man” is enjoyable and women love doing that.
-I might be still sticking to the old stereotype but I believe that the issue is not who does what or what do we call things, gingerbread men or postman or chairperson etc. The point is that we are all accepted as equal in God’s eyes and it does not matter who does the ironing, what matter is that we are equal in being people who need to be loved and accepted as we are.
+I might be still sticking to the old stereotype but I believe that the issue is not who does what or what do we call things, gingerbread men or postman or chairperson etc. The point is that we are all accepted as equal in God’s eyes and that if I was the only woman on earth , Jesus would have still died for me and for my sin.
+It does not matter who does the ironing, what matter is that we are equal in being people who need to be loved and accepted as we are.

 - ► 2011 (66)

 - ► 2008 (38)